Meetings, Events

 Norwegian treasures

 Norwegian sweater Bunad available The sweater and Rondastakk (Gudbransdal) bunad are available from Cathy Coulson, whose mother traveled to Norway as a young woman and received these Norwegian treasures.
 Too special to give to a thrift store!
 About medium size (12).
-Available end of August.
 Contact secretary @sofncalgary.ca for Cathy’s contact info.